 Working at KairosPDX

-KairosPDX is currently seeking candidates for several full-time, year-round positions starting in mid July 2017.
+KairosPDX is always seeking candidates for full-time, year-round positions.
 Persons of color and members of other underrepresented groups are strongly encouraged to apply.

 KairosPDX Learning Academy was launched in 2014.
 It is a public charter school sponsored by Portland Public Schools, located on N. Gantenbein Avenue in Portland.
 Our educational model is inquiry-based.
 Our curriculum approach is culturally-responsive, workshop model that infuses mindfulness, restorative practice, studio art, STEM, music and fitness in our teaching.
 Small class sizes, extended school-day and year-round schooling are some of our distinguishing elements.

 Kairos is Greek for a special moment in time and we believe we are creating this time and space for children and families, making KairosPDX a very special place to work.
 We are committed to the core values of Respect, Responsibility, Excellence, Honesty, and Service.
 We value data, reflection, feedback and continuous improvement as we work together on behalf of our children and families.
 We are collaborative, creative and passionate about being voices for change in our city.
 We believe that attacking systemic racism is foundational to our work and that considering our own identity, biases and experiences is a necessary step toward igniting change.
 Our expectation is that staff at Kairos are invested in our mission and participate in creating structures, developing school culture and communicating our work to families and the larger community.
 Staff work together to support the whole child – academically, socially, emotionally and culturally, using published curriculum, current research and children’s own interests to build their curriculums.
 KairosPDX values data, reflection, feedback and continuous improvement as we work together on behalf of our children and families.

 Volunteer and Development Communications Position: